tulios/mappersmith/README.md

 # Usage

-To create a client for your API you will need to provide a simple manifest, it must have the `host` and the `resources`.
-Each resource has a name and a list of methods with its definitions, ex:
+To create a client for your API, you will need to provide a simple manifest, which must have `host` and `resources` keys.
+Each resource has a name and a list of methods with its definitions, like:

 ```javascript
 var manifest = {